semgrep/semgrep-docs/docs/deployment/primary-branch.md

 ## Changes to existing URLs

-This feature may affect any bookmarks or saved links created for custom views or slices in product pages such as **Code**, **Supply Chain > Vulnerabilities**, and **Secrets**.
+For customers prior to September 4, 2024, this feature may affect any bookmarks or saved links created for custom views or slices in product pages such as **Code**, **Supply Chain > Vulnerabilities**, and **Secrets**.
 The primary branch feature deprecates certain filters, which affect the parameters in your URL.
 In these cases, you may have to re-create your bookmarks.

-- The following parameters are deprecated upon joining this beta:
+- The following parameters are deprecated:
   - `ref=_default`
   - `ref=_other`
 - For **Code** page and **Supply Chain > Vulnerabilities** tab: